Structural Heart Disease Fellowship at Princeton Baptist Medical Center 2018 Updated – An Overview

 Structural Heart Disease Fellowship at Princeton Baptist Medical Center – TAVR meeting

-The structural heart fellow will be responsible for presenting patients to the heart team at the TAVR meeting and be integrally involved in decision making regarding patient suitability, prosthesis type and access route.
+The structural heart fellow will be involved in the heart team at the TAVR meeting and be integrally involved in decision making regarding patient suitability, prosthesis type and access route.
 This is typically every Friday morning.

 Structural Heart Disease Fellowship at Princeton Baptist Medical Center – Structural Heart Meeting